 Along the road are dozens of natural, and man-made attractions.
 All navigation is done by noting the Mile Marker (MM) the stop is at or near.
 For our trip, I spent days reading articles and making notes of the different attractions we might be interested in seeing.
 I also consulted Fodor’s Hawaii (I highly recommend this guidebook).

-The night before we left, I organized my research, wrote out a list in numerical MM order, of all of the stops that sounded interesting.
+The night before we left, I organized my research, wrote out a list in numerical MM order, of where to stop on the road to Hana.
 As I learned from my research and experience, if you pass a place you were hoping to stop, it is impossible to turn around, so its good to be prepared!

-- Many folks swear by CDs or apps that you can play while driving the Road to Hana.
-I knew my children would not be interested in listening to a guide, so we did not utilize an audio tour.
+- Many folks swear by this Road to Hana CD that you can play while driving the Road to Hana with kids.
+However, I knew my children would not be interested in listening to a guide, so we did not utilize an audio tour.
 However, this would be a good option if I was just with my spouse or traveling with older kids.
 I am sure we would have learned a lot more about what we were seeing if we had an a companion audio component.

 - However, one amenity that is not plentiful along the Road to Hana is gas stations.
 We filled up in Paia, and I strongly recommend doing so.
 Make sure you have enough fuel to make it out and back.
 We learned about the lack of fuel stations on the islands during our trip to Mauna Kea, but I’ll save that story for another post.